RubbishNZ/5DS-Website/README.md

-# Aviora — Systems, Automation, Training
+# 5DS Website

-Marketing site and lightweight CMS for Aviora, a consultancy focused on strategic modernization, intelligent automation, and workforce enablement.
+Marketing site and lightweight CMS for 5DS.

 Live sections include Home, Services, Case Studies, About, and Contact.
 A protected CMS page allows authenticated admins to edit case studies stored in Supabase.